Mr00Magician/Virtual-Mouse/README.md

 <h2 id ="ABOUT"> ABOUT THE APP </h2>

-Developed using OpenCV and Mediapipe, this app will allow you to use your computer without a physical mouse by allowing you to perform basic mouse operations by using certain hand gestures and movements in front of your webcam. <br> <br>
+Developed using OpenCV and Mediapipe, this app will allow you to use your computer without a physical mouse by allowing you to perform basic mouse operations by using certain hand gestures and movements in front of your webcam.
+If you wish to have better FPS while using this app, use the [CUI based version](github.com/Mr00Magician/Virtual-Mouse/tree/CUI_based)<br> <br>

 <h2 id ="HOW-TO-RUN"> HOW TO RUN </h2>